 Coho Salmon, occasionally referred to as Silvers, are famous for their acrobatic leaps.
 These fish begin to show up in late spring and there numbers build in early summer and continue on into early Fall.
 Our local Vancouver coho range from 4-12 lbs and are easily identifiable from chinook by their white gums and the lack of spots on their tails.
 We have excellent coho fishing only minutes from our dock as thousands of these fish return every year to the Capilano River in West Vancouver.

 A 5 hour charter is a perfect choice for coho as we have great fishing for them only minutes from our dock.
 Many anglers opt for an 8 hour charter so they can fish for coho in the morning for a few hours then chase chinook later on in the day.

 The mighty Fraser River provides the Vancouver saltwater fishing scene with some healthy runs of Sockeye salmon.
 Sockeye are world-renowned as the best eating of the 5 locally available Pacific salmon and they can provide some top flight entertainment.
-These salmon tend to school up while feeding so there are often multi-line hook ups!
+These salmon species tend to school up while feeding so there are often multi-line hook ups!
 Sockeye fishing is usually best in August and run size varies dramatically from year to year, so some years there is no retention of sockeye.
 When there is an opening for sockeye it is because we literally have millions of fish only 10-20 minutes from our dock and the fishing is fast furious!